-This franchise currently ranks #244 on Entrepreneur’s Franchise 500 list.
-Founded in 1984 and franchising since 1989, the number of locations has held relatively steady in recent years and currently stands at 1,300, of which 996 are company-owned and all are located in the U.S.
+This franchise currently ranks #215 on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1984 and franchising since 1989, the number of locations has held relatively steady in recent years and currently stands at 1,282, of which 972 are company-owned and all are located in the U.S.

 2. Edible Arrangements

 Edible Arrangements was the brainchild of Tariq Farid, a florist who thought it would be interesting to offer people edible bouquets of fresh fruits sculpted and arranged to look like flowers.
 The concept quickly gained traction and the business has continued to grow and change over the years, such as adding chocolate-dipped fruits to its offerings.